How to Pay for Home Health Care

 6. Private Pay for Home Health

 Medicare home health care coverage is a valuable benefit.
 Although it is the most widely used way to pay for home health care, it is still underutilized.
-Medicare typically covers 100% of a wide range of skilled care services and medical supplies if certain conditions are met.
+Medicare typically covers 100% of skilled care services and medical supplies for eligible patients as long as certain conditions are met.

-• Home health aide – Help with dressing, bathing and using the bathroom, as prescribed in your care plan
+• Help from a home health aide who can help with dressing, bathing and using the bathroom as prescribed in your care plan.

-• Medical supplies and equipment – Medicare covers wound dressings, catheters and other medical supplies.
-It also pays for most of the cost of durable medical equipment such as a walker or wheelchair.
+• Medical supplies and equipment, including wound dressings, catheters and other medical supplies.
+Medicare Part B also pays for most of the cost of durable medical equipment, such as walkers or wheelchairs.
+2

 Home Health Services Medicare Does Not Cover